Holy Land Institute for the Deaf, Salt, Jordan

 HLID also offers a community clinic to hearing-impaired and deaf local residents and runs outreach programs for children with a range of disabilities in Syrian refugee camps in northern Jordan.

 While a number of HLID’s graduates move on to post-secondary education, all are required to participate in vocational education as well.
 Offerings include carpentry, weaving, sewing, auto mechanics, and mosaics.
-Recent additions to the vocational program include barbering as well as hospitality and culinary arts in preparation for the opening of a “Sign and Dine” cafe to open in the Old English Evangelical Hospital building in the old city section of Salt.
+Recent additions to the vocational program include barbering as well as hospitality and culinary arts and the opening of a “Sign and Dine” cafe in the Old English Evangelical Hospital building in the old city section of Salt.